Spring Cleaning: Baby & New Mom Gear

 While minimalism is certainly not for everyone, the first year with a new baby entails SO MUCH GROWTH, and thus, frequent wardrobe changes for baby (and mom).

-In the spirit of Spring Cleaning, here are our tips for what to do with the stuff that is no longer serving you, in 3 sections below:
+In the spirit of Spring Cleaning, here are our tips for what to do with the stuff that is no longer serving you:

 Additional Note: If you are expecting, now is a good time to find a friend, relative, or neighbor with babies/toddlers and ask if you can help them out by taking their outgrown gear!

-• Find out if you have a local organization that sources maternity and baby gear to familes in need, for example: your local Women's and Children's shelter, the local foster care office, or a group like Babies & Beyond in the Madison area.
+- Find out if you have a local organization that sources maternity and baby gear to familes in need, for example: your local Women's and Children's shelter or the local foster care office.

-• Side note: I like that Just Between Friends checks items against the CPSC Recall list.
+- (Side note: Just Between Friends checks items against the CPSC Recall list!)

 2. Baby Gear Specifics